 The US 2011 soybean output is estimated at 3.08 billion bushels with projected yield of 41.8 bushel per acre by Pro Farmer after a recent crop tour.
-The above table contains the estimated yield figures, in some of the states, concluded after the findings by Pro Farmer.

 However, Pro Farmer experts believe USDA will eventually lower the harvested area for soybean which stands at 73.8 million acres.
 Pro Farmer has used USDA's harvested acreages to estimate the total soybean output.